jwang1122/python1-0100/Jemmy Li/20200822ClassNotes.md

 you start by saving the file.
-next you go to source control. now you press the plus button on your file. you press the check mark. press the three dots and go to push/pull, press pull then press push and that's it.
+next you go to source control. now you press the plus button on your file. you press the check mark.(and make sure to always provide a commit.) press the three dots and go to push/pull, press pull then press push and that's it.